MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

 #### Theorem 3

-* Maximum degree in a Simple Graph is less than or equal to n-1 where n is the number of vertices present in the graph
+* Maximum degree of a vertex in a Simple Graph is less than or equal to n-1 where n is the number of vertices present in the graph

 #### Theorem 4

-* Maximum number of edges in the a Simple Graph is less than or equal to [n(n-1)/2].
+* Maximum number of edges in a Simple Graph is less than or equal to [n(n-1)/2].

 #### Theorem 5